islandproblem/islandproblem/essay.md

 It all depends on the level of **abstraction**.
 We might see things as cars, people, or mailboxes.
 However, we can also see them as useful arrangements of matter, each with different physical mechanics.

-Both humans and AGIs can shift their perspectives to see resources at either level.
+Both humans and AGIs can shift their perspectives to see resources at either level of abstraction.
 When we see past our human systems to the physical systems underneath, we call it a *scientific perspective*.

 AGIs will call it... whatever they want to call it.